redhat-appstudio/infra-deployments/README.md

 ### Setup

-First, create the `appstudio-workload-monitoring` namespace if it does not exist yet:
+First, create the `appstudio-workload-monitoring` namespace on each Prometheus or Grafana cluster, if it does not exist yet:

 ```
 $ oc create namespace appstudio-workload-monitoring